Exactly fourteen intrinsically knotted graphs have 21 edges: Terminology

+The graph $K(3,3)$ is a bipartite graph where each part has three vertices and each vertex is adjacent to every vertex in the opposite part, and so it is a triangle-free graph and every vertex has degree $3$.

-To prove Theorem \ref{thm:main1}, we will show that any triangle-free graph with $21$ edges is eventually either a $2$-apex or homeomorphic to one of $H_{12}$ and $C_{14}$.
+To prove Theorem \ref{thm:main1}, we will show that any triangle-free graph with $21$ edges is eventually either a $2$-apex or homeomorphic to one of $H_{12}$ or $C_{14}$.
 Since intrinsically knotted graphs have at least $21$ edges \cite{JKM}, it is sufficient to consider simple and connected graphs having no vertex of degree $1$ or $2$.
 Our process is constructing all possible such triangle-free graph $G$ with $21$ edges, deleting two suitable vertices $a$ and $b$ of $G$, and then counting the number of edges of $\widehat{G}_{a,b}$.
-If $\widehat{G}_{a,b}$ has $9$ edges or less, we could use Lemma \ref{lem:planar8} or \ref{lem:planar9} in order to show that $G$ is not intrinsically knotted.
+If $\widehat{G}_{a,b}$ has $9$ edges or less, we can use Lemma \ref{lem:planar8} or \ref{lem:planar9} in order to show that $G$ is not intrinsically knotted.
 In the event that $\widehat{G}_{a,b}$ is not planar, we will show that $G$ is homeomorphic to $H_{12}$ or $C_{14}$.

-Before describing the proof of Theorem \ref{thm:main1}, we introduce more notations.
-Since $G$ is a triangle-free graph with $21$ edges, for any vertex $a$ of $G$, no two vertices in $V(a)$ are adjacent.
-This means that $E(b)$ and $E(c)$ does not contain an edge in common for any two distinct vertices $b$ and $c$ in $V(a)$.
+Before describing the proof of Theorem \ref{thm:main1}, we introduce more notation.
+Since $G$ is triangle-free, for any vertex $a$ of $G$, no two vertices in $V(a)$ are adjacent.
+This means that $E(b)$ and $E(c)$ do not contain an edge in common for any two distinct vertices $b$ and $c$ in $V(a)$.